DevNetSandbox/sbx_multi_ios/docs/labs/telemetry-with-pig.md

 # In the Know with Telemetry

 !!! bug "TODO"
     * [ ] Add prebuilt dashboard json examples
     * [ ] Add in section of Grafana to import dashboards
+    * [ ] Chnage name from metrics-pig-nx to "visualization nxos telemetry with grafana" metrics-grafana
+    * [ ] Build a makefile for make clean and make lab

 A few notes about the lab guide: